dbos-inc/dbos-docs/docs/api-reference/testing-runtime.md

 # Operon Testing Runtime

-Operon provides a testing runtime to make it easier to write unit tests for Operon applications.
+Operon provides a testing runtime to facilitate writing unit tests for Operon applications.
 Before running your tests, [create and configure the runtime](#create-testing-runtime).
 In your tests, use [the runtime's methods](#methods) to invoke your application's functions.
 After your tests finish, [destroy the runtime](#runtimedestroy) to release resources.